Our next meeting will be March 15, 2014 (Play the Recorder Month), from 10 AM until noon in the large meeting room at Cathedral Village.

 Music Director Rainer Beckmann sends the following greeting:

-An email with links to printable music sheets is sent to members and friends.
-Newcomers may request this email message by contacting our Communications Vice-President.
+An email with links to printable music sheets is sent to PRS members.
+Newcomers and friends will find printed copies at the meeting.

 Philadelphia Recorder Society member John Gangwisch performed impromptu at the Pennsylvania Renaissance Faire (Manheim PA) on September 28, 2013.
 A Renaissance ensemble based in Berwyn, missing its fourth player, welcomed John on alto recorder for two pieces that needed him.
 Pictured with his daughter Jeannot, John writes, "Maybe the fact that I was in proper attire helped."